neenreva/profile-card-component-main/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
+This my noob take at some of the challenges I find interesting on Frontend Mentors.
+I'm open to any feedback to better the outcome from stylistic to functionality.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.